 - Minimizing the number of relationships—the fewer the number of supplier relationships the better as long as all the company’s needs are met

 - Degree of redundancy—the degree to which a supplier selected for one outsourced effort can provide support in another outsourced effort should the need arise,

-- Flexibility of future needs—the supplier’s ability and interest in offering additional services in the future by expanding into new areas or by customizing its offerings to meet the needs of the organization.
+- The flexibility of future needs—the supplier’s ability and interest in offering additional services in the future by expanding into new areas or by customizing its offerings to meet the needs of the organization.